F&B market assessments in East Africa, grocery store with African woman

 Assessing the private sector's contribution to nutrition in Kenya and Tanzania

-Why conduct assessments in East Africa?
+Why conduct market assessments in East Africa?

 The Nutrition transition in Africa is intricately linked with the rise of non-communicable diseases (NCDs) and persistent issues of malnutrition.
 Traditionally, African diets relied in large part on locally sourced, whole foods rich in nutrients.
 However, economic development, urbanisation, and globalisation and the rise in modern retail growth, including retail and fast-food outlets, has led to increased availability of processed foods and shifts in consumption towards more processed, energy-dense foods higher in fat, salt and sugar.
 Health consequences are linked to the triple burden of malnutrition; undernutrition and hidden hunger persisting alongside a growing prevalence of overweight and obesity.